damienbelveze/zotero_for_medical_students/README.md

 - **slide 4** On the other side, preprints servers may host hastily edited or questionable articles such this one which was used by Luc Montagnier to forge a new conspiracy theory (more about this on [wikipedia](https://fr.wikipedia.org/wiki/D%C3%A9sinformation_sur_la_pand%C3%A9mie_de_Covid-19#Fabrication_sur_la_base_du_virus_du_Sida).
 Papers are very seldom retracted on preprint servers.
 The negative impact of this sloppy study led the site managers to put a retractation warning on the article page.
 - **slide 5** One comment found on Pubpeer about one study of hydroxychloroquine was reproduced here.
 The comment raises the issue of a peer-review process which was conducted with too much haste.
 Another issue points out a conflict of interest between the authors and the editors.
 This slide gives opportunity to the trainers to explain some basic rules of scientific integrity.
 - **slide 6** Scientific misconducts or even sloppy science can lead to retractation.
 Trainers may mention here the prominent role of the [retractationwatch website](https://retractionwatch.com/2020/04/22/study-claiming-broader-spread-of-aerosolized-coronavirus-is-retracted/) that tracks and analyses the retractations occurred on scientific publishing platforms.
-- **slide 7** is an invitation to medical interns to discuss with trainers but also with each other about their validity criteria and trustfull sources since in such a crisis being well-informed is a critical and vital issue, espacially for young practitionners who may be required to help hospital staff to face COVID-19 pandemia.
+- **slide 7** is an invitation to medical interns to discuss with trainers but also with each other about their validity criteria and trustfull sources since in such a crisis being well-informed is a critical and vital issue, especially for young practitionners who may be required to help hospital staff to face COVID-19 pandemia.

+## How to insert citations in a word processor with Zotero

+The following instructions were given to the students on the [Libguides website](https://focus.univ-rennes1.fr/Zotero_DMG/pendant_la_seance) of the Library.
+After this introduction, students were asked to create local collections in order to save the pre-selected papers mentioned above.
+Then by opening their word processor (Microsoft Word, LibreOffice or Google Doc) and filling it with lorem ipsum they had to insert these citations.
+In most of the cases, when issues were met at that stage, they were solved by downloading a more recent version of Java.

+## How to contribute to a collaborative bibliography with Zotero

+This task requires students to create a Zotero account and to join a collaborative bibliography.
+To keep close to the context, we suggested them to join [the bibliography on SARS-Cov2](https://www.zotero.org/groups/2467117/documentation_relative_au_nouveau_coronavirus_sars-cov-2) initiated by ENS school which is set "open membership" and contains a collection for medical references.
+This exercise makes students familiar to the management of a large amount of references (navigation between files, deduplication, use of markers i.e tags to index items, etc.).
+More advanced students were invited to take some time to curate collections.
+For instance, automated processes were provided to help them to spot items with date/author fields left blank.

+## Online Learning

+The 10 sessions were held with [VIA learning Solution](https://e-learning.sviesolutions.com) which our University had subscribed to.
+There were never more than 10 students registered for a single session.
+2 Librarians were connected all along the session.
+When several students were dealing with the same session (for instance, Java environment update), VIA (like BigBlueButton) makes possible to gather these students in a "separate room", where oral explanations will not disturb other students.